-Townhome - Home Style Guide
+Townhome Style Homes

-Listing information last updated on Sunday, December 10, 2017 at 4:22 AM.
+Listing information last updated on June 28, 2022 at 5:45 AM EST.

-The Townhome - Attached Single Family Homes
+About The Townhome - Attached Single Family Homes

-Communities of Townhomes are often found throughout large cities such as New York, Chicago, Boston, Atlanta, Philadelphia, Washington DC, and San Francisco.
-A brownstone is a particular variety of Townhome, typically found in New York.
+The townhome predates the automobile, and the small footprint of the home allows it to be within walking distance of business & industrial areas.
+Yet, luxurious enough for the affluent residents of the city.
+Communities of townhomes are often found throughout large cities such as New York, Chicago, Boston, Atlanta, Philadelphia, Washington DC, and San Francisco.
+A brownstone is a particular variety, typically found in New York.

 Common Characteristics & Features Of The Townhouse

-- Street parking, assigned parking, parking pad or drive under garage
+- Street parking, assigned parking, parking pad or drive under garage.

-- Private entrance
+- Private entrance.

-- Several stories within the unit
+- Several stories within the unit.

-- Many sets of stairs connecting each level
+- Many sets of stairs connecting each level.

-- Small area of land or patio in the front and rear of the house
+- Small area of land or patio in the front and rear of the house.

-- One or more fireplaces
+- One or more fireplaces.

-- Community Covenants and Bylaws governing use of the property
+- Community Covenants and Bylaws governing use of the property.

-- Rental & use restrictions along with architectural requirements and maintenance standards
+- Rental & use restrictions along with architectural requirements and maintenance standards.

-- Homeowners association with monthly dues covering things like: management fees, common area maintenance & insurance, amenities and general operating costs
+- Homeowners association with monthly dues covering things like: management fees, common area maintenance & insurance, amenities and general operating costs.

 More About The Townhome

-With their city locations, purchasing a traditional Townhome can be quite pricy, yet if you’re able to afford one, the benefits of being in the heart of the city are priceless.
-The townhouse condominium is also quite common in the suburbs, but unlike traditional Townhomes, they typically come with amenities, such as pools and tennis courts, which requires homeowner association fees to maintain these common areas.
+With their city locations, purchasing a traditional townhome can be quite pricy, yet if you’re able to afford one, the benefits of being in the heart of the city are priceless.
+The townhouse condominium is also quite common in the suburbs, but unlike traditional townhomes, they typically come with amenities, such as pools and tennis courts, which requires homeowner association fees to maintain these common areas.

 Renovations & Investment Property